-Mr. Wall is recognized as one of the leading antitrust lawyers in the United States, with a practice that covers the gamut from complex antitrust litigation, government conduct investigations, merger reviews and counseling.
-His specialties are single-firm conduct litigation (e.g., monopolization actions) and the application of the antitrust laws to high technology industries.
+Daniel M. Wall is globally-recognized as one of the leading antitrust lawyers in the United States, with a practice that encompasses complex antitrust litigation, government conduct investigations, merger reviews and counseling.
+His specialties are merger litigation, single-firm conduct litigation (e.g., monopolization actions) and the application of the antitrust laws to high technology industries.

-Over the past 25 years, Mr. Wall has represented some of the world's leading companies in antitrust litigation, including Apple, Oracle Corporation, Intel, Eastman Kodak, Compaq Computer and DIRECTV.
+Over the past 33 years, Mr. Wall has litigated over 75 antitrust cases and provided antitrust advice on over 50 mergers or joint ventures.
+He has represented some of the world's leading companies in antitrust litigation, including Apple, Oracle Corporation, Live Nation Entertainment, Toshiba, Yahoo!, Electronic Arts, Union Pacific Railroad, and US Airways.
 He has also represented clients in dozens of government antitrust investigations into proposed mergers, suspected anticompetitive business practices and cartels.

-Mr. Wall is recommended by every significant publication ranking antitrust lawyers, including Chambers USA: America's Leading Business Lawyers, The Best Lawyers in America, Legal Media Group's Expert Guide to Competition and Antitrust Lawyers, and the Global Competition Review's GCR 100.
+Mr. Wall is recommended by every significant publication ranking antitrust lawyers, receiving the highest rankings from Chambers USA: America's Leading Business Lawyers, The Best Lawyers in America, Legal Media Group's Expert Guide to Competition and Antitrust Lawyers, and the Global Competition Review's GCR 100.
+In 2012, Chambers Global noted that "universally admired Daniel Wall is singled out as a 'first-rate trial lawyer' and a 'shrewd, strategic thinker who makes sound, accurate judgements.'"
 He was named one of the "Top 100 Lawyers in California" by the Daily Journal in 2011.

 Mr. Wall's representative matters include representing:

-- Oracle Corporation as lead trial counsel in United States v.
+- As lead trial counsel in United States v.
 Oracle Corp., the US Department of Justice challenge to Oracle's hostile tender offer for PeopleSoft, Inc. Mr. Wall's victory in that case was hailed by the National Law Journal as the "Top Defense Win of 2004."

 - Genentech in a challenge to a patent settlement agreement